Langona mediocris

 Langona mediocris is a species of jumping spider in the genus Langona that lives in Zimbabwe.
 The male was first described by Wanda Wesołowska in 2000.
 The female has not been identified.
-The spider is large and brown-black with a carapace between 3 and 3.4 mm long and a abdomen between 2.7 and 3.1 mm.
+The spider is large and brown-black with a carapace between 3 and 3.4 mm long and an abdomen between 2.7 and 3.1 mm.
 The carapace has two converging white stripes while the abdomen has a single stripe.
 The legs are orange and the pedipalps yellow.
 As is typical for the genus, the chelicerae are toothless.
 The long, thin embolus is hidden within a pocket in the cymbium and has a spiralled tip.
 The male differs from the similar Langona bitumorata by the single bump on its palpal bulb.

 Taxonomy

 Langona mediocris is a jumping spider first described by the Polish arachnologist Wanda Wesołowska in 2000.
 It is one of over 500 species she identified during her career.
 The species was placed by Wesołowska in the genus Langona, first described by Eugène Simon in 1901.
 It was listed in the subtribe Aelurillina in the tribe Aelurillini by Wayne Maddison in 2015.
 These were allocated to the clade Saltafresia.
 In 2017, the genus was grouped with nine other genera of jumping spiders under the name Aelurillines.
 It is particularly closely related to the genus Aelurillus, after which the subtribe, tribe and group are named.
 The different Langona species generally cannot be distinguished from each other or from other members of the group by either their colours or the patterns that appear on their bodies, but by the structure of the copulatory organs.
 The species is named for the Latin word for average.